STAT545-UBC/STAT545-UBC-original-website/bit003_api-key-env-var.md

 How to do it:

+  * Create the username, password, key, token or whatever secret thing your API demands.
+Copy it to the clipboard.

+    - Example: To use the GitHub API, you must create a personal access token in the [Applications area](https://github.com/settings/applications) of your GitHub personal settings.

   * Identify your home directory.
 Not sure?
 Enter `normalizePath("~/")` in the R console.

   * Create a new text file.
 If in RStudio, do *File > New File > Text file.*